Metaswitch/clearwater-readthedocs/Manual Install.md

 To modify these settings after the deployment is created, follow [these instructions](https://github.com/Metaswitch/clearwater-docs/wiki/Modifying-Clearwater-settings).

-## Crash monitoring

-Clearwater can be configured to upload crash reports to the Clearwater repository server.
-This is useful for diagnosing problems.
-The crash report contains, among other things, the entire contents of the crashed process.
-This may include sensitive data such as usernames, passwords, the content of any SIP messages passing through the server, DNS hostnames, and many other potentially-sensitive items.

-**Crash monitoring is disabled by default.
-You should not enable it unless you are sure that your system has no sensitive information on it, and you are happy for all data within a Clearwater process to be sent to the Clearwater maintainers.**

-To enable crash monitoring, simply install the relevant package on each box in your deployment:

-    sudo DEBIAN_FRONTEND=noninteractive apt-get install clearwater-crash-monitor --yes

-To remove it, remove the package and confirm that the `clearwater-crash-monitoring` process is no longer running.

 ## Node specific installation instructions

 At this point, you should decide (if you haven't already) which of the five machines will take on which of the Clearwater roles.